Hamuj12/randomized_caches/docs/06_multi_bit_channel_design.md

   - `THRESHOLDS="22,46,70" SYMBOLS="A,B,C,D" RUN_GLOB="stats_o3_spec_*" ./run_decode_example.sh`
 - Compare decoded streams against the ground truth embedded in each run's metadata (when available) to spot drift across forks or CPU types.
 Metadata values such as `symbols` may be comma-separated or a bare string; the decoder will handle either and warn when the truth length does not line up with the occupancy vector.

 The decoder remains compatible with older runs that lack group counters or metadata; it will automatically fall back to task-level occupancy or total occupancy and emit a decoded stream based on the provided thresholds.
+For a narrative walkthrough of the end-to-end pipeline and intuition behind the parameter choices, see `docs/08_multibit_channel_intuition.md`.